hoffm/hoffm.github.com/source/_posts/2012-09-30-tiny-benchmarking.markdown

 categories: Ruby
 ---

-While working on a longer (forthcoming) post, I wrote a little benchmakring utility that I want to share.
+While working on a longer (forthcoming) post, I wrote a little benchmarking utility that I want to share.
 Here it is:

 ```ruby tiny_timer.rb